jmf-mas/cervical-cancer-detection/README.md

         - `/data/imgs/img_003.jpg,3,20,340,410, normal`

     - to use the simple parser, add the following tag to the command line: `-o simple`.
-    - for example if `training_data.txt` is the input config file, then run `python train_frcnn.py -o simple -p training_data.txt`.
+    - for example if `training_data.txt` is the input config file, then run `python train_frcnn.py -o simple -p training.csv`.

 - running `train_frcnn.py` will write weights to disk to an hdf5 file, as well as all the setting of the training run to a `pickle` file.
 - these settings can then be loaded by `test_frcnn.py` for any testing.